Counting Subgraphs in Somewhere Dense Graphs: Counting Subgraphs

-Our goal is to establish hardness of $\#\match(\mathcal{G})$ for each monotone and somewhere dense class $\mathcal{G}$.
-If $\mathcal{G}$ is closed under \emph{uncoloured} Tensor products\footnote{The adjacency matrix of the Tensor product of two uncoloured graphs $G$ and $F$ is the Kronecker product of the adjacency matrices of $G$ and $F$.}, then the hardness result can be achieved by applying the reduction in the breakthrough result of Curticapean, Dell and Marx~\cite{CurticapeanDM17} verbatim.
-However, this reduction fails if $\mathcal{G}$ is not closed under uncoloured Tensor products, and we wish to point out that this closure property is very restrictive: Consider for example the class $\mathcal{G}$ of square-free graphs, i.e., graphs that do not contain a $4$-cycle as a subgraph.
-This class is clearly monotone and, since it contains the $3$-subdivision of every graph, it is also somewhere dense by Lemma~\ref{lem:nd_subdivisions}.
-However, it is not closed under (uncoloured) Tensor products: Let $P_2 \in \mathcal{G}$ be the path containing two edges.
-Then the Tensor product of $P_2$ with itself contains a $4$-cycle.
+If $\mathcal{G}$ is closed under \emph{uncoloured} tensor products\footnote{The adjacency matrix of the tensor product of two uncoloured graphs $G$ and $F$ is the Kronecker product of the adjacency matrices of $G$ and $F$.}, then the hardness result can be achieved by applying the reduction of~\cite{CurticapeanDM17} verbatim.
+However, that reduction fails if $\mathcal{G}$ is not closed under uncoloured tensor products, and this closure property is very restrictive.
+Consider for example the class $\mathcal{G}$ of square-free graphs, i.e., graphs that do not contain the $4$-cycle $C_4$ as a subgraph.
+Then $\mathcal G$ is clearly monotone and, since it contains the $3$-subdivision of every graph, it is also somewhere dense by Lemma~\ref{lem:nd_subdivisions}.
+However, $\mathcal G$ is not closed under (uncoloured) tensor products: the path on $2$ edges $P_2$ is in $\mathcal{G}$, but $P_2\times P_2 \notin \mathcal G$ since it contains a $C_4$.

-The main insight of this section is a weakened closure property for monotone and somewhere dense graph classes established in the lemma below; in combination with the characterisation of somewhere dense graph classes via $r$-subdivisions (Lemma~\ref{lem:nd_subdivisions}) the statement informally asserts that any monotone and somewhere dense class is closed under Tensor products of subdivisions of \emph{coloured} graphs.
+The main insight of this section is a weakened closure property for monotone and somewhere dense graph classes, established in the lemma below.
+Combined with the characterisation of somewhere dense graph classes via $r$-subdivisions (Lemma~\ref{lem:nd_subdivisions}), this property implies that any monotone and somewhere dense class is closed under tensor products of subdivisions of \emph{coloured} graphs.